 To complete most men’s Edwardian boots and shoes were laces.
 Thin string laces were not part of fashion yet.
 Instead, shoes and boots were laced with ½ wide silk ribbon and tied in a bow.
 The tips were wrapped in metal, which were prone to rust.

-Shop for Edwardian men’s boots and shoes here.
+Learn more about 1910s men’s shoes and shop for Edwardian men’s boots and shoes here.

 Men’s Accessories